ClosedNon-Profit2025-26

 What activities are funded?

-Funded activities may include mentoring, recognised training, work placement, volunteering, leadership opportunities, hands-on learning and development, project coordination and staffing directly related to delivery, transport for participants, initiatives supporting higher education or employment pathways, and inclusive social, cultural or creative learning activities aligned to program priorities.
+Eligible activities include mentoring, recognised training, work placement, volunteering, leadership opportunities, hands-on learning and development, project coordination and staffing directly related to delivery, transport for participants, initiatives supporting higher education or employment pathways, and inclusive social, cultural or creative learning activities aligned to program priorities.

 How do I apply for the Future Ready 2025-26?